Online Bachelor of Science in Engineering Degree Programs

 One of the broadest disciplines in engineering, mechanical engineering applies the knowledge of engineering, physics, mathematics, and materials science to analyze, design, and maintain mechanical systems.

 The University of North Dakota offers a bachelor of science in mechanical engineering.
-This program can be completed online or on-campus.
-There are four concentrations: thermal sciences, mechanical design, aerospace (134 credit-hours), and manufacturing and materials.
+This program can be completed online or on campus.
+There are four concentrations: thermal sciences, mechanical design, aerospace (133 credits), and manufacturing and materials.

 Some of the admission requirements for the program include an ACT or SAT score, successful completion of 14 units of high school core courses, official high school transcripts, and evidence of English proficiency for students whose first language is not English.

-Made up of 129 credit-hours, the program has instruction in applied statistical methods, machine component design, manufacturing processes, engineering design, fluid mechanics, and the fundamentals of electrical engineering.
+Made up of 1298 credits, the program has instruction in applied statistical methods; machine component design; manufacturing processes; engineering design; fluid mechanics; and the fundamentals of electrical engineering.

 The program helps students understand the practical uses of engineering and develop teamwork and collaborative problem-solving skills.